pdub206/cataclysm/README.md

  * "audit ac" command for immortals (formerly "acaudit"), allowing for further audit commands in the future
  * Minor score output change to only show quest status while on a quest, PC/NPC name, sdesc, and current ldesc
  * Added ability to reroll initial stats if they are not to player's liking, and undo reroll if needed
- * Removed alignment from game - no more GOOD/EVIL flags and restrictions on items/shops
+ * Removed alignment from game - no more GOOD/EVIL flags or restrictions on shops
+ * Removed ANTI_ flags related to class restrictions on what objects they can use
+ * Mounts added to help with long trips, and ability to use them as pack animals

 Features to be implemented in the next few releases: